 Street address: 210 Whitney Ave., New Haven CT 06511

-Other areas of active research include the visual system and ecological role of Silurian eurypterids, biological and physical controls on modern ooid formation, and late Ediacaran tectonics of the Avalonia terrane in Newfoundland, Canada.
+Other areas of research include the ecological role of Silurian eurypterids (sea scorpions), the nature of enigmatic soft bodied Paleozoic animals, biological and physical controls on modern ooid formation, and late Ediacaran tectonics of the Avalonia Terrane in Newfoundland, Canada.

 NASA Astrobiology Institute - Foundations of Complex Life Team (MIT)